Understanding Jira Teams Performance Reports for Projects

 1. Lack of Cross-Project Analysis

-Tools like RVS Softek’s Time in Status Report Plugin help project managers improve Jira team performance reports by providing deeper insights into how time is spent across different stages of a project.
+Tools like RVS Softek’s Time in Status Report Plugin can extend Jira reporting by offering more detailed visibility into how time is distributed across workflow stages.

 How Time in Status Helps Understand Jira Team Performance Reports Better